openQSE/QFw-SLURM-Cluster/TJN-NOTES.md

 2025.02.19
 ----------
+ - adjust slurm.conf to have more CPUs per node.
+Not seeing full set of cores (just 2 per node), but configured to have 8 CPUs.
+   (see: slurm.conf and check with `scontrol show node c1`)

  - add cgroup.conf COPY to Dockerfile so it is there by default (appears to be needed with 24.05.03)